Obesity

 • Subscribe for Updates

-As we noted in our 2017 fact sheet, a November 2016 study showed improvements in the nutritional quality of SNAP beneficiary diets through incentive only (financial reward) or disincentive only (purchase restrictions).
+A 2016 study showed improvements in the nutritional quality of SNAP beneficiary diets through incentive only (financial reward) or disincentive only (purchase restrictions).
 However, the observed improvements in nutritional quality were significantly better among SNAP beneficiaries when exposed to both incentives and disincentives.

-An October 2018 study modeled the health effects and cost-effectiveness of the following strategies to incentivize healthier SNAP purchases:
+A 2018 study modeled the health effects and cost-effectiveness of the following strategies to incentivize healthier SNAP purchases:

-Along these lines, the American Academy of Pediatrics recommended that federal nutrition assistance programs including SNAP “should aim to ensure access to healthful food and beverages and discourage consumption of sugary drinks.”
-While combined strategies including both incentives and disincentives may demonstrate optimal improvements in nutritional status for SNAP beneficiaries, restriction only strategies nonetheless show some limited nutritional improvement.
+Along these lines, the American Academy of Pediatrics has recommended that federal nutrition assistance programs including SNAP “should aim to ensure access to healthful food and beverages and discourage consumption of sugary drinks.”
+While combined strategies including both incentives and disincentives may demonstrate optimal improvements in nutritional status for SNAP beneficiaries, restriction-only strategies nonetheless show some limited nutritional improvement.
 Additionally, the viability of combined strategies may be more limited due to operational costs and political commitment.

 Skip to content